Gajol/ApplicationArchitecture/ARA/ARA-Principles.md

 # Digital Transformation : Design Principles

-There are many sources for digital principles.
-The Government of Canada has identified the following standards.
+There are many sources for digital principles[^Principles-1.
+The Government of Canada has identified the following digital architecture standards[^Principles-2].
 The standards are in support of the Digital Operations Strategic Plan[^Principles-DOSP] :

 | Principle                                            | Description                                                                                                                                                                                      | Supported By                                                                                                                  |